LuizFelipeNeves/desafios/strings/resolucao/README.md

     $ npm install
     $ npm start

-É esperado como retorno, o texto formatado, conforme o limite de 40 caractere por linha, e justificado:
+É esperado como retorno, o texto formatado, conforme o limite de 40 caractere por linha, e logo em seguida justificado.

+    In the beginning God created the heavens and the earth.
+Now the earth was formless and empty, darkness was over
+    the surface of the deep, and the Spirit of God was hovering over the waters.

+    And God said, "Let there be light," and there was light.
+God saw that the light was good, and he separated the light from the darkness.
+God called the light
+    "day," and the darkness he called
+    "night."
+And there was evening, and
+    there was morning - the first day.

     In the beginning God created the heavens and   the earth.
 Now    the  earth  was formless and  empty,  darkness was  over
     the surface of  the deep, and the Spirit of   God was  hovering  over the waters.

     And God said, "Let there  be light," and there  was light.
 God saw that the light was good, and   he separated   the light from the  darkness.
 God called the light
     "day,"   and the    darkness  he  called
     "night."
 And  there  was  evening,  and
     there   was  morning  -  the first  day.